Historic Analysis

 Claude Code (terminal):

-claude install github:AlpacaLabsLLC/skills-for-architects/01-site-planning
+claude plugin install 01-site-planning@skills-for-architects

 Usage